jpaulz/lighthouse-web-notes/array loops.md

 			words.forEach(function(word, num, all) {
   			console.log("Word " + num + " in " + all.toString() + " is " + word);
 			});
-						//Output will be 						Word 0 in cat,in,hat is cat 						Word 1 in cat,in,hat is in 						Word 2 in cat,in,hat is hat```
+						/*Output will be Word 0 in cat,in,hat is cat Word 1 in cat,in,hat is in 														Word 2 in cat,in,hat is hat*/```
 ```
 ## Map
 With the map() method, you can take an array, perform some operation on each element of the array, and return a new array.\